Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Their loyal laid-back, and friendly nature makes them a great fit for homes with children, and they become attached to their families very quickly.

-Unfortunately, though, this can mean that they do get a little clingy and anxious when you’re not around.
+Unfortunately, though, this can mean they get a little clingy and anxious when you’re not around.
 They aren’t the best pets if you’re out of the house a lot as they need lots of love and attention.

 A Bit About Pointers

 Pointers were originally bred as gun dogs.
-They would sniff out birds or other targets for their owners to shoot and would ‘point’ to the area where they are so their owners could take aim.
+They would sniff out birds or other targets for their owners to shoot and ‘point’ to the area where they are so their owners could aim.

 ‘Pointing’ refers to the action when the dog freezes their body completely.